Top 10 AI Video Transcription Tools in 2026

 Why it stands out: It combines transcription, AI summaries, flashcards, transcript chat, timestamps, exports, and library organization in one workflow

-Otter remains one of the strongest options for meeting-heavy workflows.
-Its core strength is not long-form educational video, but recurring conversations, collaboration, and fast meeting documentation.
+Otter is still one of the strongest options for meeting-heavy workflows.
+Its core strength isn't long-form educational video, it's recurring conversations, collaboration, and fast meeting documentation.

-If your work revolves around calls, sales conversations, or internal meetings, Otter is still a strong option.
+If your work revolves around calls, sales conversations, or internal meetings, Otter is a solid pick.

 Best for: Teams, sales, support, and recurring meeting notes